 My work focuses on the nonverbal expression of emotions.
 I am particularly interested in how the emotion process drives the temporal unfolding of expression in different modalities, I adopt an appraisal perspective to study emotion expressions, and I consider expressive cues as potential efferent effects of emotion appraisals.

-I am the head of the Research Focus on Applied Affective Sciences.
-Within the context of this Research Focus, I am responsible of several research projects done in collaboration with external partners.
+I am the head Applied Affective Sciences research unit and I am responsible of several basic and applied research projects done in collaboration with external partners.